Karol Scheibler's Chapel: Karl Scheibler

 Karl Wilhelm Scheibler (1820–1881) was an industrial magnate who raised the profile of Łódź within Europe's textile industry.
 He created a large industrial empire at Priest's Mill (Księży Młyn).

 While contributing heavily to the textile industry, Scheibler was also a noted philanthropist.
-After his death, his widow Anna Scheibler, son Karol Wilhelm, daughter Matylda and son-in-law Edward Herbst made large donations towards that would be useful to the city: schools, hospitals (such as the one on Milionowa Street, and the Children's Hospital named after Janusz Korczak), and churches (amongst them the Jesuit's Church, and the Archicathedral of Łódź).
+After his death, his widow Anna Scheibler, son Karol Wilhelm, daughter Matylda and son-in-law Edward Herbst made large donations towards what would be useful to the city: schools, hospitals (such as the one on Milionowa Street, and the Children's Hospital named after Janusz Korczak), and churches (amongst them the Jesuit's Church, and the Archcathedral of Łódź).

 Architecture

 The architecture of the building was based on French and German Gothic Revival architecture.
 The chapel has a slender contour, finished with openwork masonry towers and it exhibits visible influences of St. Stephen's Cathedral in Vienna and Sainte-Chapelle in Paris.

 The chapel's shape and quality are recognised as in keeping with the masterpieces of Neo-Gothic architecture.
 The quality of the Łódź mausoleum is said to be such that there are only a handful of buildings in Europe of equal artistic quality.